DennisFrauen/dennisfrauen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Causal Machine Learning
+  - Causal inference & machine learning
-  - Treatment Effect Estimation
+  - Probabilistic modeling
-  - Deep Learning
+  - Off-policy learning
-  - Off-Policy Learning
+  - (Causal) algorithmic fairness

 # Education to show in About widget
 #education: